 Highway work zones create an inevitable disruption in regular traffic flows that result in traffic safety problems, and work zone safety remains unsatisfactory nationwide.
 In 2004, 1,068 people were killed in work zones, adding about 49,620 more work zone related injuries (FHWA 2006).
 The direct cost of highway work zone crashes, estimated based on the crash data from 1995 to 1997, was as high as $6.2 billion per year: an average cost of $3,687 per crash (Mohan and Gautam 2002).
 Understanding the characteristics and major causes of highway work zone crashes is a critical step towards developing effective safety countermeasures in highway work zones.

 In 2004, the Kansas Department of Transportation (KDOT) initiated a project (K-TRAN Project No.KU-05-01) to study the fatal crashes in Kansas highway work zones between 1992 and 2004.
 The study results including crash characteristics and major crash contributing factors were published in Bai and Li (2006).
-Built on the previous success, KDOT sponsored this research project (K-TRAN Project No. KU-06-01) to further study the injury crashes during the same period in Kansas highway work zones.
+Built on the previous success, KDOT sponsored another research project (K-TRAN Project No. KU-06-01) to further study the injury crashes during the same period in Kansas highway work zones.
 The significant insights from this study are valuable for the design of safer highway work zones and for the development of safety countermeasures that have potential not only in reducing the number of crashes but also in mitigating the crash severity.

 According to the literature, the importance of having safe work zones for both construction workers and highway users has been widely recognized.
 Despite the effort devoted in this subject, there is little indication that work zone crashes are on the decline nationwide.
 An important reason behind this might be that current countermeasures are not working effectively enough in the work zones.